-Dental Implants in Reno
+Dental Implants in Reno, NV

 Missing teeth can be a major inconvenience for people.
-Not only does it make regular biting and chewing more difficult or painful, it can be a source of physical insecurity and embarrassment.
+Not only does it make regular biting and chewing more difficult or painful, but it can also be a source of physical insecurity and embarrassment.
 Luckily, today’s dental advancements allow for dental implants to replace missing teeth that look and act just like real teeth.

 How Does a Dental Implant Work?

 An artificial root is implanted into the mouth through a surgical procedure that permanently anchors the titanium implant to the jaw bone.
 This procedure provides extremely durable and long-lasting results as the artificial root eventually fuses with the jaw bone.
 The dental implant can hold a complete replacement tooth or provide support for other types of dental fixtures, such as crowns, bridges or dentures.

 More patients are turning to dental implants over the traditional options of bridges or dentures to replace missing or damaged teeth.
 The technology and materials behind dental implants have advanced to a point where this service is easier and more affordable than ever.
 The proven functionality and reliable results of dental implants are quickly making them one of the most requested treatments for dental patients.